 Acne can affect anyone.
 People with black skin and acne may face a few additional concerns about the issue.
+Treatment often involves medication and home remedies.

 Severe acne can cause keloid scarring or hyperpigmentation, both of which are more common among people with darker skin.